jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 I’m no closer to being able to inject my own Test Double.
 It’s similar to the problem I described in the beginning of [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) where my team could only test our software in the lab emulating the entire environment because of our tight dependencies.

-We can address this by using an [Injected Configurer] (https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer).
+We can address this by using an [Injected Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer).
 The application would look something like this, where `MyFeature` is injected into it:
 ```java
 class MyFeatureApp {
     private final MyFeature myFeature;